Clinical trials are an important way we improve how we treat cancer. You may hear about them as an option for you. This fact sheet will help explain:

-Clinical trials that test new drugs or other treatments are done in phases.
+Clinical trials are done in phases.
 Each phase has a different purpose, including drug safety, effectiveness, long term side effects and a comparison to the standard treatment.
 If a new drug or treatment does not seem promising in the early phases, the research can be stopped.

-People who take part in clinical trials have both rights and protections to make sure their privacy and well-being are taken care of.
-One of the most important protections is called informed consent.
+When you take part in a clinical trial, you have rights and protections to ensure your privacy and well-being.
+One of the most important protections is called ‘informed consent.’

-This is a process to ensure that the participant understands all aspects of the study, including the risks and benefits.
-A written consent document is signed by a patient, stating that they have entered the trial of their own free will.
-The participant should retain a copy for their files.
+Informed consent makes sure that you understand all aspects of the study, including the risks and benefits.
+You will sign a written consent document.
+This states that you have entered the trial of your own free will.
+You should keep a copy for your files.

-Besides informed consent, you will be asked to sign another form called a HIPAA Authorization.
+You will be asked to sign another form called a HIPAA Authorization.
 The Health Insurance Portability and Accountability Act (HIPAA) allows doctors to use your health information as part of the report on the study without using your name or other personal details.
-Be sure to retain a copy of the authorization for yourself.
+Be sure to keep a copy for yourself.

 Each clinical facility has a committee called an Institutional Review Board (IRB).
 An IRB includes doctors, nurses, lawyers and people affected by cancer.
 The IRB reviews each clinical trial on a regular basis to make sure it is safe, ethical and is carried out properly.